CarterPerez-dev/CarterPerez-dev/README.md

 Passionate about cybersecurity and dedicated to educating others on the importance of digital safety.
 With a strong foundation in ethical hacking and secure coding practices, I strive to create tools and resources that empower individuals and organizations to protect their digital assets.

-- 🔭 I’m currently working on **ProxyAuthRequired**, a robust authentication proxy tool.
+- 🔭 I’m currently working on **ProxyAuthRequired**, a cyber secuirty learning tool.
 - 🌱 I’m learning advanced penetration testing techniques.
 - 👯 I’m looking to collaborate on open-source cybersecurity projects.
 - 💬 Ask me about **network security**, **ethical hacking**, and **secure coding**.